magboola/Node-Rest-Service/README.md

 # Project Title

-An implementation of an Employee REST service using nodejs and expressjs with 6 endpoints.
+An implementation of an Employee REST service using nodejs and expressjs with a few endpoints to login employees, add new user, get users, get a specific user. updat employee details and lastly, delete employees.

 ---
 ## Requirements and Dependencies

-For development, you will only need Node.js and a node global package, express, bcrypt, jswebtoken and mysql installed in your environement.
+For development, you will only need Node.js and a node global package, express, and a few dependencies installed in your environement to properly run this service.

 ### Web Server
 - #### Download a local web server